FunariJoke/ExtremeRPS/README.md

 Press the corresponding key and make your move.
 After every match an Alert will appear saying your move and the AI's move.
-It will be your responsibility to determine whether you've won against the AI or not.
 Play as many times as you like.